 Figure 9 – Taken from “Spatio-Temporal Handwriting Imitation”.
 The Figure shows the results of transferring input handwriting style to different texts.

 Another example is the paper of Davis et.al.
 [7].
 The researchers present a GAN for generating images of handwritten lines conditioned on arbitrary text and style vectors.
-Given 3 inputs: content, style and noise, the model generates handwriting.
-The researchers used a big and complex model made of six models in order to get the final result: (1) A generator network G to produce images from spaced text, a style vector and noise - based on StyleGAN.
-(2) A style extractor network S, that produces a style vector from an image and the recognition predictions.
-(3) A spacing network C, which predicts the horizontal text spacing based on the style vector.
-(4) A patch-based convolutional discriminator D. (5) A pretrained handwriting recognition network R to encourage image legibility and correct content.
-(6) A pretrained encoder E, to compute a perceptual loss.
+Given three inputs, content, style and noise, the model generates handwriting.
+The researchers used a big and complex model made of six models in order to get the final result: (1) A generator network G to produce images from spaced text, a style vector and noise - based on StyleGAN; (2) A style extractor network S, that produces a style vector from an image and the recognition predictions; (3) A spacing network C, which predicts the horizontal text spacing based on the style vector; (4) A patch-based convolutional discriminator D;(5) A pretrained handwriting recognition network R to encourage image legibility and correct content; (6) A pretrained encoder E, to compute a perceptual loss.
 This method has presented a system capable of directly generating the pixels of a handwriting image of arbitrary length.
 Their model can extract a style from example images and their method does well at capturing the variations of global style in handwriting, such as slant and size.
-Some of their results are visible in Figure 7.
+Some of their results are illustrated in Figure 7.